jyotsna-venkatesan/Powehi/README.md

 7. **Leaderboard**
    Players are ranked based on how quickly they complete the game.
 Compete against friends or challenge yourself to improve your time.

-8. **Archive Access**
-   After completing the game, unlock an archive of over 500 images from JWST, each with its own unique music and descriptive content.

 ---

 ## Key Features